thwamster/Tournament-Simulator/README.md

 —————————————————————————————————————————————————————————
 Elimination round statistics:
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-The tournament will break to a partial Tripleoctofinals.
+The tournament will break to a partial Doubleoctofinals.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-Expected teams positive: 46
+Expected teams positive: 21.7
-Expected teams negative: 46
+Expected teams negative: 70.4
-Expected teams breaking: 46
+Expected teams breaking: 21.7
 Expected teams screwed: 0
-Expected teams debating: 28
+Expected teams debating: 11.4
-Expected teams byed: 18
+Expected teams byed: 10.3
-Expected number of elim debates: 14
+Expected number of elim debates: 6
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-Expected teams 4-3 that break: 24.3
-Expected teams 5-2 that break: 14.9
+Expected teams 5-2 that break: 14.8
 Expected teams 6-1 that break: 5.6
 Expected teams 7-0 that break: 1.3
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-Expected teams 4-3 that are debating: 24.3
-Expected teams 5-2 that are debating: 3.7
+Expected teams 5-2 that are debating: 11.4
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-Expected teams 5-2 that are byed: 11.1
+Expected teams 5-2 that are byed: 3.5
 Expected teams 6-1 that are byed: 5.6
 Expected teams 7-0 that are byed: 1.3 —————————————————————————————————————————————————————————